Home

 It has been used by many leading guitarists and many historic recordings: Along with the Gibson Les Paul and the Strat's older cousin, the Fender Telecaster, it is one of the most enduring and common models of electric guitar in the world.

-In 1952, Gibson launched a solid-bodied guitar designed in collaboration with the popular guitarist Les Paul.
+Gibson launched a solid-bodied guitar designed in collaboration with the popular guitarist Les Paul, who was a guitarist and a guitar designer and developer..

 The Les Paul was offered in several models, including the custom, the standard, the Special and the Junior.

 Their subsidiary company is Epiphone.
-It's manufactures are less expensive variations of their best-selling guitars,and are usually made overseas in Japan, South Korea or China.
+It's manufactures are less expensive variations of their best-selling guitars,and are usually made overseas in Japan, South Korea, and China.

 Okay...